-- 1. Labor is the only factor of production. - 2.
+- 1. Labor (homogeneous) is the only factor of production. - 2.
 Labor productivity varies across countries due to differences in technology, but labor productivity in each country is constant. - 3.
 The supply of labor in each country is constant.

-- 4. Two goods: wine and cheese.

-- Competition allows workers to be paid a "competitive" wage equal to the value of what they produce, and allows them to work in the industry that pays the highest wage.

-- 6. Two countries: home and foreign.
+- 4. Two homogeneous goods: wine and cheese - 5.
+There is perfect competition in all sectors - 6.
+Competition allows workers to be paid a "competitive" wage equal to the value of what they produce, and allows them to work in the industry that pays the highest wage. - 7.
+Two countries: home and foreign.

 - A unit labor requirement indicates the constant number of hours of labor required to produce one unit of output. - a{LC} is the unit labor requirement for cheese in the home country.
-For example, $a{LC} = 1$ means that 1 hour of labor produces one pound of cheese in the home country. - a{LW} is the unit labor requirement for wine in the home country.
-For example, $a{LW} = 2$ means that 2 hours of labor produces one gallon of wine in the home country. - A high unit labor requirement means low labor productivity.
+For example, $a{LC}=1$ means that 1 hour of labor produces one pound of cheese in the home country. - a{LW} is the unit labor requirement for wine in the home country.
+For example, $a{LW}=2$ means that 2 hours of labor produces one gallon of wine in the home country. - A high unit labor requirement means low labor productivity.